 - Target long-tail, conversational keywords.
 We’re going to talk about this a little more in just a second, but voice search is much more conversational, so you’re looking at long-tail keywords instead of short-tail keywords.
 Keep this in mind when doing your keyword research, and make sure your target keyword is in the content itself.

-Adjust Your Keyword Research Strategies
+2) Adjust Your Keyword Research Strategy

 As we just mentioned above, keyword research is going to be a little different when you’re targeting voice search queries.